GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 ### 🧫 Organism

-For organisms we decided to keep using snapshots, because we saw in snapshots an easier way to get any layout break.
+For organisms we keep using snapshots, because we see in snapshots an easier way to get any layout break.
 Doing only integration tests we won't cover the cases when a style prop like margin or padding, passed down to a child component, has changed.

 **Snapshots**